qcargile/Much-Better-Quest-Untracking/README.md

 - **Hardened localization.** Auto-discovers community translations placed in `language/<locale>.json`.
 Logs a clear warning if `language/en-us.json` is missing or invalid (raw localization keys would otherwise leak into the settings menu).
 - **Modular codebase.** UQU is one 2,612-line `init.lua`.
 MBQU is 13 files totaling ~1,580 lines, each owning one concern.
 MIT licensed, fully open source.

-## Do I need Merc Protocol installed for this to be worth it?

-No. Merc Protocol compatibility is one of several reasons.
-The vehicle gamepad fix, editable fixer-reward list, multi-language support, and clean modular structure stand on their own.

 ---

 ## Features